When LLM Agents Meet Graph Optimization: An Automated Data Quality Improvement Approach: Introduction

-Existing studies have begun addressing TAG quality issues from the data perspective, proposing strategies such as noise reduction, structure refinement, and label balancing~\cite{tsgfm,noisygl,gslsurvey,iglbench}.
-Although these methods have achieved promising results in various settings, they fail to comprehensively address the quality improvement of TAGs, which leads to notable limitations when applied to TAGs: \ding{172} \textbf{Diverse and systematic quality issues.} TAGs suffer from a wide range of quality defects across text, structure, and labels, which we summarize into nine scenarios.
-However, most existing methods~\cite{llm4rgnn, llata, crgnn, rawlsgcn, ultratag-s} target only one or two isolated scenarios, lacking a unified and comprehensive perspective on data optimization. \ding{173} \textbf{Neglect of textual modality.} Many methods~\cite{cogsl, topoauc, rncgln} assume purely structural graphs and fail to leverage node-level texts.
-As a result, they overlook text-specific issues like sparsity, noise and imbalance, limiting their effectiveness on TAGs. \ding{174} \textbf{Lack of generalizability.} Several methods introduce auxiliary modules or task-specific designs to improve robustness, but these are often tightly coupled with particular backbones or tasks.
-This hinders scalability and reuse, especially in dynamic or system-level graph applications.
-These limitations hinder the deployment of TAGs in real-world graph data analytics, where high-quality, semantically rich graphs are essential for reliable querying, reasoning, and downstream modeling.
-A unified, data-centric framework is needed to comprehensively optimize TAG quality across modalities.
+Existing methods have started addressing TAG quality issues, such as noise reduction, structure refinement, and label balancing~\cite{tsgfm,noisygl,gslsurvey,iglbench}.
+However, they have several limitations: \ding{172} \textbf{Limited coverage.} TAGs experience a wide range of defects across text, structure, and labels, summarized into nine scenarios.
+Yet most existing methods~\cite{llm4rgnn, llata, crgnn, rawlsgcn, ultratag-s} focus on one or two isolated issues, lacking a unified, comprehensive optimization approach. \ding{173} \textbf{Text modality overlooked.} Many methods~\cite{cogsl, topoauc, rncgln} assume purely structural graphs and fail to address text-specific issues like sparsity, noise, and imbalance, limiting their effectiveness on TAGs. \ding{174} \textbf{Poor generalizability.} Several methods rely on task-specific modules or designs that are tightly coupled with particular backbones, reducing scalability and reuse, especially in dynamic or system-level applications.
+These limitations hinder the deployment of TAGs in real-world analytics, where high-quality, semantically rich graphs are essential for reliable querying, reasoning, and downstream modeling.
+A unified, data-centric framework is needed to optimize TAG quality across all scenarios.